domenjeric/IonicPushAppsSample/README.md

 ```

-After that  you can run it. **If you are testing on an emulator - set the target of the emulator to Google APIs.
-Push notifications will not work on an emulator, you must try them on a real device.**
+After that  you can run it. **If you are testing on android emulator - set the target of the emulator to Google APIs.
+Push notifications will not work on iOS emulator, you must try them on a real device.**

 Commands: